8 Superfoods to Eat After 50

 2. Dark-green leafy vegetables

-"As we get older, our bones become softer and need calcium,” says Bernard of the NIA.
+"As we get older, our bones become softer and need calcium,” says Bernard of the NIH.
 “That's something you can get from low-fat dairy and dark-green leafy vegetables.”
 We're talking kale, arugula, broccoli and spinach, which are also high in fiber, appear to boost muscle function and are heart-healthy.
-An Australian study published in March in the Journal of Nutrition found that people who ate just one cup of nitrate-rich leafy green vegetables every day had 11 percent stronger lower limbs.
+An Australian study published in March 2021 in the Journal of Nutrition found that people who ate just one cup of nitrate-rich leafy green vegetables every day had 11 percent stronger lower limbs.
 Another recent study from Denmark looked at 50,000 people over a 23-year period and found that those who ate these veggies had a 12 to 26 percent lower risk of heart disease.
+And a third study, published this year in the journal Neurology, found that those with the highest levels of the antioxidants found in green leafy vegetables may be less likely to develop dementia.

 Fish such as salmon, cod, tuna and trout are a lean source of protein, which older people need to maintain or regain muscle.
 Bernard recommends shooting for five to six ounces of protein each day, whether it's seafood, poultry, nuts, seeds, soy products or lean meat.
 “We have studies to suggest that older adults need to be more sensitive to protein intake because their bodies are not as efficient at using protein as middle-aged folks."

 Fish is also a good source of vitamin B12, a nutrient found only in animal foods that we have a harder time absorbing as we age.
 “Seafood also has omega-3 fatty acids,” Rosenbloom says.
-“Two to three servings a week reduce the risk of death for bulk chronic diseases by about 17 percent.”
+“Two to three servings a week reduce the risk of death for the bulk of chronic diseases by about 17 percent.”
+For more ideas on healthy proteins — and for other smart options for people at midlife or beyond — check out AARP’s 2022 book The Whole Body Reset, by Stephen Perrine.

 4. Nuts and seeds